Eastern Oklahoma State College

-The teacher population of 69 teachers has declined by 29% over five years.
+- The teacher population of 63 teachers has stayed relatively flat over five years.

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|